You can refinance even if your current loan is still fresh

 - Some lenders enforce a six-month waiting period regardless of loan type

 If your mortgage is government-backed, you may have to hold off a bit.
-For example, FHA streamline and VA streamline refinance programs require you to wait at least six months after your existing mortgage closed before you can refinance.

 Many lenders also have “seasoning” requirements.
 Oftentimes you’ll have to wait at least six months before refinancing with the same lender.